top of page

 • You keep a log of your exercise to focus on achievement.

-• If you have a treadmill at home, you can do the 12 minute walk test each week.
+• If you have a treadmill at home, you can do the 12 minute walk test every few weeks.

 • Seeing your distance improve will give you a tangible sense of achievement.